Where did I go: Penzance, Porthcurno, Land’s End – Cornwall, UK

 When did I go: March 2015

-16:30 Enjoying a Cornish Pasty at the Warren’s Bakery, claiming to be the oldest Pasty maker in the world!
+1630: Enjoying a Cornish Pasty at the Warren’s Bakery, which claims to be the oldest pasty maker in the World!

-10:00 At Minack Theatre in Porthcurno.
+1000: At the Minack Theatre in Porthcurno.
 A wonderful open air amphitheatre atop the cliffs in Porthcurno.
-Tiered seating surrounds a small stage, on the other-side is a shear drop into the sea.
+Tiered seating surrounds a small stage, on the other-side is a sheer drop into the sea.

-Today there is no performance on, but there is no need.
+Today there is no performance at the theatre, but the waves are putting on a show instead.
 The sea is completely unsettled, and is providing its own drama.
 Mighty waves are crashing into the rocks below the theatre, making a thunderous noise.
 The wind is howling, and the rain is drizzling.
 I’m reminded of the power of the sea, and thankful that I don’t work on a boat.
-In the midst of all this, I spot a solitary seal is down in the sea by the rocks below.
-It doesn’t look the least bit perturbed by the rough sea, but is just letting the current take him wherever, and just keeping his snout about water.
+In the midst of all this, I spot a solitary seal in the sea by the rocks below.
+It doesn’t look the least bit perturbed by the rough sea, but is just letting the current take him wherever, and just keeping his snout above the water.
 I could sit and lookout on to the sea forever, but we have places to go, so we decide to make a move.

 Before we depart, there is enough time to pop into the Minack theatre museum, which tells the story of Rowena Cade, an amateur theatre enthusiast and “Master Builder”, who built this theatre with her own hands at the bottom of her garden.
 On the other side of the cliff is the very large and very sandy Porthcurno beach.
 Even on this miserable day, the beach looks inviting, with the blue-green water lapping the white sands.
 There is no time down to walk the beach today, so we take our leave, making a promise to come back later in the year, for a day at the beach and a night at the theatre, hopefully in better weather.

-11:15 We are at Land’s End – The most Westerly point in Britain.
-The weather is worse now – whether its because of the time or the location I’m not sure.
+1115: At Land’s End – The most westerly point in Britain.
+The weather is worse now – whether its because of the time of day or the location I’m not sure.
 The winds have really picked up and horizontal rain is lashing us.
 You have to shout to make yourself heard above the weather.
 A dozen or so tourists are braving the awful weather to take photos, us among them.
 This, coupled together with the size of the car park, amusement arcade and 4D cinema makes me think that this spot must be really busy in the summer.

-12:05: The fog is starting to come down and the wind and rain worse than ever.
-We decide to call it a day and head back in the car.
+1205: The fog is starting to come down and the wind and rain are worse than ever.
+We decide to call it a day and head back to the car.